For good deals on cheap 9mm ammo go to

 By Chuck Hawks

-The 9x19, also called the 9mm Luger or the 9mm Parabellum, was adopted by the German Army in 1908 as the cartridge for the famous Luger pistol.
+The 9x19mm, also called the 9mm Luger or the 9mm Parabellum, was adopted by the German Army in 1908 as the cartridge for the famous Luger pistol.
 It has become the world's most popular pistol cartridge.
-It is now used by most of the militaries of the world, including all of the NATO countries, and also a great many police agencies.
-It is popular with civilians everywhere they are allowed to own handguns in the caliber.
+It is now used by most of the militaries of the world, including all of the NATO countries.
+It is also used by a great many police agencies, including the FBI.
+The 9x19 is popular with civilians everywhere they are allowed to own handguns in the caliber.